Hydrofluoric acid poisoning

 If the person breathed in the poison, treatment may include:

-Hydroflouric acid is especially dangerous.
-The most common accidents occur with hydroflouric acid causing severe burns on the skins and hands.
+Hydrofluoric acid is especially dangerous.
+The most common accidents involving hydrofluoric acid cause severe burns on the skin and hands.
 The burns may be extremely painful.
-Patients will have a lot of scarring and some loss of function of the area involved.
+People will have a lot of scarring and some loss of function in the area involved.

 Goldfrank LR, ed.
 Goldfrank's Toxicologic Emergencies.
 8th ed.
 New York, NY: McGraw Hill; 2006.